jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 automatically linked to the sounds and feelings of the intervals.

-Practicing in this way strengthens neural pathways in the brain, which are then be reused automatically at performance time.
+Practicing in this way strengthens neural pathways in the brain, which can then be reused automatically at performance time.
 It's like digging an irrigation ditch so that when the rain falls it is routed to water our plants.
-It's like clearing a pathway in a forest that will later be run in the dark.
+Or like clearing a pathway in a forest that will later be run in the dark.